 Sherwood Hornsby Bowditch began attending St. James in 2006 when he moved to Richmond to get his MBA at the University of Richmond.
 He is active in the Tuesday Mens Group and has volunteered with cooking teams, Caritas and a variety of outreach initiatives.
 He is also an instructor in Faith Based Re-Entry, a prison ministry at Deep Meadow Correctional Facility teaching a class in the prison to men that are soon to be released.
 He is a partner at Winters Oliver Insurance Agency and has served on a variety of corporate and non-profit boards.
 Sherwood is a native of Gloucester, Va and a lifelong Episcopalian having grown up in Abingdon Episcopal Church.
 He is married to the former Whitney Knapp.

-George served as the Vestry – Finance Chair 2005 to 2 007 and St. James’s Children’s Center Board – Finance Chair – 2017 to 2021.
-He’s a member of Parish Choir, a Caritas volunteer and involved in Newcomers.
+George has previously served on the Vestry – Finance Chair 2005 to 2007 and St. James’s Children’s Center Board – Finance Chair – 2017 to 2021.
+He’s a member of Parish Choir and has served as a lector and Caritas volunteer.”

 John has been a member of St. James’s for almost 40 years, and has served on the Vestry prior to this term and in a number of other volunteer roles at the church.
 Married to Katherine B. Conrad, John and Katherine have two children and three grandsons.
 John is an attorney and President of The Conrad Firm, practicing law as civil litigator.
 John has an extensive background in board service with Richmond City Council, the Greater Richmond Partnership, Bank of Richmond, Christopher Newport University, St. Christopher’s School Foundation, the St. James’s Children’s Center and the National Tuberous Sclerosis Association.